docker-library/docs/storm/content.md

 		$ docker run -it --net container:nimbus -v $(pwd)/storm-starter-topologies-1.0.0.jar:/topology.jar 31z4/storm:1.0.0 jar /topology.jar org.apache.storm.starter.WordCountTopology topology

+## %%COMPOSE%%

+Run `docker-compose up` and wait for it to initialize completely.
+The Nimbus will be available at your host and port `6627`.

 ## Configuration

 This image uses [default configuration](https://github.com/apache/storm/blob/v1.0.0/conf/defaults.yaml) of the Apache Storm.
 There are two main ways to change it.